SwekeR-463/Simple-Chatbot-Pipeline/README.md

 # Simple-Chatbot

-A chatbot created using transformers library using Facebook BlenderBot Model-400M
+A chatbot created using transformers library using Facebook 'blenderbot-400M-distill'